 We are busy putting together our incredible range of Freshtracks holidays for the 2025/26 season, ready to go on sale in mid-July 2025.
 Please check back them, and don't forget to request your 2025/26 Freshtracks brochure!

 Spend two nights in the town of Orsieres at the 3* Hotel Terminus on a half board twin share basis.
 You’ll then spend the two more nights in the Grand St Bernard Monastery in twin share accommodation, again on a half board basis.
 Please note that the accommodation, as with the itinerary, is subject to snow and weather conditions at the time.
 Single rooms may be available upon request during your stay at the hotel in Orsieres.
 These are subject to our hotel room allowance.
 If you require a single room, please book early to avoid disappointment.
-Please note that we will not be able to provide a single room during your two nights at the Grand St Bernard Monastery.
+Please note that we will not be able to provide a single room during your two nights at the Grand St Bernard Monastery

 Flights and transfers are not included in the package.
 We would recommend flying into Geneva, but please do not book flights until this holiday has been confirmed to run.